Human givens: Human givens therapy

+Human Givens therapy is a solution-focused brief therapy, an approach that is aligned with solution-focused coaching and wellness coaching, and thus the Human Givens approach is used by psychotherapists as well as life coaches and therapeutic coaches.

 Efficacy and criticisms

+Since its first independent review in 2008, Human Givens Therapy has consistently demonstrated strong outcomes in helping people overcome a wide range of mental health difficulties.
+Early reviews highlighted its innovative, needs-based approach and the effectiveness of tools such as the rewind technique.
+Since then, a growing body of research—including large-scale practice evaluations and independent studies such as the recent King’s College London review of PTSD Resolution—has shown HG Therapy to deliver reliable, measurable improvements that meet or exceed standard clinical benchmarks.
+Today, Human Givens practitioners are formally recognised under SCoPEd (the competence framework for counselling and psychotherapy in the UK), placing HG Therapy alongside other leading evidence-based approaches in the field.

-In 2008, a systemic review of the literature on the Human Givens approach concluded that the evidence was limited and of low quality.
+In 2008, a systematic review of the literature on the Human Givens approach concluded that the evidence was limited and of low quality.
 They called for rigorously designed studies.
 They did find 2 studies of higher quality evidence supporting the rewind technique but attributed the rewind technique rather than the Human Givens approach.
-The authors called on mainstream journal to provide space for healthy debate.
+The authors called on mainstream journals to provide space for healthy debate.

 In 2012 a retrospective review of 3,885 cases found Human Givens Therapy to be clinically equivalent to a benchmark for relief from psychological distress.

 A controlled study found that treating people with mild to moderate depressed mood (measured using HADS) with human givens therapy had quicker results than the treatment provided to people in a control group, but suffered problems reaching an adequately sized control group.

+A five-year evaluation of the Human Givens therapy using a practice research network found success with relieving psychological distress.

 In 2019 a retrospective study found that a Human Givens based therapy provided by PTSD Resolution for the Armed Forces Community was to be an acceptable alternative for IAPT treatment.
 The therapy offered by PTSD Resolution is based on the rewind technique as adopted by Human Givens.

+In 2025 King’s College London confirmed the effectiveness of HG Therapy as delivered through the charity PTSD Resolution.
+The findings highlight:

+82% of veterans completed their therapy, notably higher than the ~55% completion rate in NHS services.

+79% of clients with anxiety and depression showed reliable improvement, outperforming the IAPT NHS average of 67–68%.

+72% of probable PTSD cases experienced reliable improvement.

+Treatment outcomes were comparable to standard clinical benchmarks, with improvements sustained over time.

+The average course length was just ~8 sessions, with quick access—average wait was 12 days from referral.